Health & Safety

 Student Health Services

-Students enrolled in summer courses have access to routine fee-for-service medical care at the Colonial Health Center.
+Students enrolled in summer courses have access to routine fee-for-service medical care at the Student Health Center.
 The center is available for medical appointments, urgent medical care during walk in business hours and 24/7 medical advice to GW students with an after-hours nurse hotline.

 When emergency medical assistance is required, referrals are made to area hospitals and parents or guardians are notified immediately.
 Students who require medical assistance are accompanied by resident personnel.